-Almost half of our community has expressed that they feel anxiety about having an attack, catching a cold, encountering triggers that may cause a flare, and more.
+Almost half of the 1,018 people who completed the survey expressed that they feel anxiety about having an attack, catching a cold, encountering triggers that may cause a flare, and more.
 Needless to say, asthma affects more than just our lungs.

 Managing asthma is easier with support

 Many people would say that life, in general, is easier with help.
 Having a chronic condition like asthma amplifies that need.
-However, 44% of our community manages their asthma alone.
+However, 44 percent of our community manages their asthma alone.